Worried about taking the train in India? Don’t be. Read This Guide To India Trains.

 Most stations have a First Class or Premium Waiting Lounge for 1A, 2A and 3A travellers.

-Travelling in India with kids adds to the adventure.
-You need to have your wits about you navigating busy train stations (but that’s pretty standard advice for travel with children in general).
+Travelling in India with kids certainly adds to the adventure.
+You need to have your wits about you navigating busy train stations.
+Though that is pretty standard advice for travel with children in general, right?

 Plan ahead and bring snacks and water.
 There are stops along the way and attendants selling small juices, water and food as you go.
 But it’s a given rule to always be prepared with snacks for the kids.